eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 ## James Extension

-This extension adds [Apache James](http://james.apache.org) to publet, turning it into a email server.
-A simple web interface is provided to manage the server.
+This extension adds [Apache James](http://james.apache.org) to publet, turning it into a feature-rich email server.
+A web interface is provided to manage the server and you can easily hook into the mail processing chain.

 ### Configuration